Seeking Your Irish Ancestors – Irish Genealogy Tourism

 We hear a lot about the 70 million Irish diaspora world-wide, and though it’s not easy to see how exactly that figure was calculated, it seems to be based on the folk who self-identify as ‘of Irish descent’.
 Is that you?

-If you want to trace your Irish ancestors… how do you go about it?
+If you want to trace your Irish Genealogy… how do you go about it?